matthiku/cSpot/readme.md

 Create your own service planning database.
 Deploy for your church and allow other users to participate.

-As an open source project, you can download the sources ('clone') and run the tool from your own web site.
+As an open source project, you can download ('clone') the sources and run the tool from your own web site.

-**Developers**, please feel free to contribute! **Testers**, please send your bug reports and enhancement suggestions!
+**Developers**, please feel free to contribute and make pull requests! **Testers**, please send your bug reports and enhancement suggestions!

 ### Introduction
 c-SPOT was designed to help churches organize their Sunday and Midweek services as well as other events.

-As an online tool, it provides event information to every person involved and allows them to add or modify information accordingly.
+As a mobile-friendly online tool, it provides event information to every person involved and allows them to add or modify information accordingly.

-However, the ability to contribute to the plan details is based on distinct roles given to each user, so that only authorized people can make modifications or even see certain details.
+However, the ability to contribute to the plan items is based on distinct roles given to each user, so that only authorized people can make modifications or even see certain details.

 ### Authorization
 By default, c-SPOT is designed to allow for 'self-registration'.
 Very basic rights are given to a self-registered user.
 Any further rights must be assigned by a user with an "Administrator" role.